pentamassiv/gtk-layer-shell-gir/gtk-layer-shell/README.md

 ![dependabot status](https://img.shields.io/badge/dependabot-enabled-025e8c?logo=Dependabot)

 # gtk-layer-shell
 This is the safe wrapper for [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell), automatically generated from its [.gir file](../gir-files/GtkLayerShell-0.1.gir).
 The unsafe bindings can be found [here](../gtk-layer-shell-sys).
+Unfortunately this crate is GTK3 only because upstream does not yet support GTK4 (https://github.com/wmww/gtk-layer-shell/issues/37).

 ## Usage
 Have a look at the [simple example](examples/simple-example.rs) to see how the bindings can be used.
 It works analogous to the original.
 You can use the features to select the version of gtk-layer-shell.
 Currently v0_6 is the default.